ilyass-afkir/repair-pilot/README.md

-# About
+# Motivation
-This program is an AI-based assistance system for prodt repair and redesign.
-It is only to showcase my work since I developed this for an industrial partner chigly coutimzed to theri own data.
+This program "AI-based assistance system for product repair and redesign" was developed during my time as a reseach assistant.
+The goal is to
-We are alos cuurently writen a Paper for this.
-Hence I cant Show you the entire prgram here due to privacy and safety.
-This only to showcase some of my work as astudent researhc asstitant.
-If oyu still want to try it folw th e guide below.

 # Usage
 If you want to try it out, you frst need to generate the coorect data youself, since I cat provide you with high cnfidnetal company data.
 In general you eed to csv files: kopf.csv and pos.csv